contrast-zone/fractarchy-ide/README.md

 There is really not much to say about tree structure.
 The tree structure is a s-expr combined with `tree`, `node`, and `branches` s-exprs.
 We start with `tree` s-expr, nesting `node` s-expr within.
 If we want the `node` to branch, we put a `branches` s-expr next to it, to further enumerate branching `tree` s-exprs.
 We can nest `tree` s-exprs recursively to any depth.
 When we reach the final nodes that don't branch further, we simply omit the `branches` s-expr.

+During visualizetion, each `node` s-expr is then rendered inside its own oval, while orbiting child nodes are extracted from relative `branches` s-expr.

 ### 3.2. document structure

 STD sub-documents are placed inside nodes from the tree structure in a following patern: